Anagha6/Sign-Language-Recoginition-/README.md

 To run this code in your local system you have to download this repository using :

 git clone https://github.com/Anagha6/Sign-Language-Recoginition-.git  # clone

 cd yolov5

 install the required python packages using:

-pip install -r requirements.txt  # install
+%pip install -qr requirements.txt  # install

 ## **TRAINING AND EVALUATION**